Special offer

 Remaining professional

 Treating employees with respect and professionalism allows you to offer a great example of how they should conduct themselves.
-This includes respecting their non-work hours, speaking courteously and creating a workplace environment that fosters equality.
+This includes respecting their non-work hours, communicating courteously and creating a workplace environment that fosters equality.

 Mentoring employees